mikejsavage/yougram/README.md

 ## Why yougram is good for you, a developer

 yougram is easy to hack on.
-I know nothing about web development so the codebase is tiny and dirt simple.
+I'm not a web developer so the codebase is tiny and dirt simple.
 If I can make it work then so can you.

-It doesn't quite have zero dependencies, but it also doesn't have very many and it really is quite easy to set up a dev environment.
+It doesn't have zero dependencies, but it also doesn't have very many and it really is quite easy to set up a dev environment.

 ## Techie stuff